ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 The source code is automatically copied inside the [environment's folder](#spack-environment-folder).

 !!! warning
-    As you might notice, differently from [Case 1](#case1), there is no `path` specification inside the `develop` portion of the `spack.yaml` environment configuration file.<br>
+    As opposed to [Case 1](#case1), there is no `path` specification inside the `develop` portion of the `spack.yaml` environment configuration file.<br>
     This means that _Spack_ automatically expects to find the source code inside the [environment's folder](#spack-environment-folder).

 ## Compile modified Spack environment packages

-After the source code has been modified, the new package can be built following the same steps listed in [Compile Spack environment packages](#compile-spack-environment-packages-optional):
+After setting a development package the _Spack_ environment needs to be re-concretized (because the `spack.yaml` file changed).
+The _Spack_ environment can be concretized following the same steps listed in [Concretize the Spack environment](#concretize-the-spack-environment).
+Then, the new package can be built following the steps listed in [Compile Spack environment packages](#compile-spack-environment-packages-optional):

 ```
 spack concretize -f --fresh
 spack install
 ```
 !!! warning
-    Even though the `spack install` command this time will only build the development package, it might still take a long time to complete, depending on the specific package.
+    Although this time the `spack install` command will only build the development package, it might still take a long time to complete, depending on the specific package.

 <terminal-window lineDelay=0>
   <terminal-line data="input" lineDelay=200 directory="[mom5_dev]">